BrenticusMaximus/ThemeDeck/README.md

 - `mp3`, `aac`, `flac`, `ogg`, `wav`, `m4a`
 - The frontend file browser only shows those extensions, and the backend advertises the surrounding MIME types when it returns the encoded audio payload.
 Unsupported files are ignored.

+## Instructions

+1. Navigate to a game's detail page.
+2. Choose **Settings → Choose ThemeDeck music…**
+3. Browse to the desired local audio file and select it.
+ThemeDeck stores the association and immediately refreshes the Decky panel.
+4. Return to the game's detail page.
+If auto-play is enabled (default), the music starts instantly.
+Use the Decky panel to adjust per-game volume, preview, pause, or remove the track at any time.

 ## Data Flow

 1. **Track discovery**